Veracode-CSE-Demos/veracode-ci-templates/README.md

 ### 2. **Mitigation-Aware Scans**

-When using **baseline-mitigated-findings.json** (generated via the [Veracode Mitigation Script](https://github.com/tjarrettveracode/veracode-pipeline-mitigation)), the delta scan ignores **already mitigated or accepted** findings within the Veracode platform, reporting only *new, unmitigated* issues.
+When using **baseline-mitigated-findings.json** (generated via the [Veracode Mitigation Script](https://github.com/tjarrettveracode/veracode-pipeline-mitigation)), the delta scan ignores **already mitigated or accepted** findings within the Veracode platform, reporting only *unmitigated* issues.

 ---